Identity - equals/hashCode

 Database design mindset

 When we are building / modelling entity beans I strongly subscribe to being in a "database design mindset".
-What this means is that we are primarily focused on normalisation and good database design principals with a resulting database design that we are happy will last for the long term and be good regardless of any ORM or persistence layer we are using to interact with the database.
+We should be primarily focused on normalization and good database design principals that will last for the long term, regardless of any ORM or persistence layer we use to interact with the database.

 Design for the long term.